 Credit card debt is a type of debt that accumulates when you use a credit card to make purchases and earn interest on those purchases.
 You aren’t alone if you find yourself in this type of debt.
-An estimated 340 million Americans have some form of debt, and the average cardholder has around $90,460 in credit card debt according to a 2021 report.
+An estimated 340 million Americans have some form of debt, and some form of credit card overspending, and the average cardholder has around $90,460 in credit card debt according to a 2021 report.

 No matter how you end up in credit card debt, it’s important to find a way to get out of it.
 The sooner you start paying off your debt, the less interest you will have to pay.
 And if you aren’t able to make progress on your own, there are plenty of resources and programs available to help you get out of debt.